 What It's Like to Experience a Hurricane:

-- If you have access to any local media — radio, TV, online sites and social media, tune in.
+- If you have access to local media — radio, TV, online sites and social media, tune in.
 You'll start hearing warnings of the imminent event.
-Stay on top of news reports — and know that a hurricane can take out transmission lines so that information may get cut off at any time.
+Stay on top of news reports — and know that a hurricane can take out transmission lines so information may get cut off at any time.

 - If you're a guest at a resort, look to the management for guidance and follow their directions to safety.